etsy/kevin-middleware/README.md

 #### `getAssetName`

 -   Type: `Function`
--   Default: `path => path`
+-   Default: `(requestPath, req, res) => requestPath.replace(/^\//, "").replace(/\.js$/, "")`

-Given a request path, return the name of the asset we're trying to serve.
+Given a request path, req object, and res object, return the name of the asset we're trying to serve.
 Useful if you have entries that don't map to the filenames they render.

 #### `additionalOverlayInfo`